juanuys/juanuys.github.io/games/a_night_at_locke_manor.md

 Please follow that account to see all the tweets, as they are currently protected.
 The snapshot I shared at the start of this post won't show any animated GIFs.

 To be effective on Twitter, you need to share animated GIFs and the odd video.
-We haven't made any videos, but if we did, we'd upload the video natively to Twitter, instead of sharing a Youtube link, as Twitter would auto-play native videos.
+We upload videos natively to Twitter, instead of sharing a Youtube link, as Twitter would auto-play native videos.

 Conversely, for future games, I will definitely experiment with other channels, as I discovered quite recently that Twitter consistently doesn't work for a lot of studios, and that it's mostly an echo chamber of gamedevs {% cite zukowski_what_2021 %}.